mellor-lab/bristol-neuroscience-data-guide/_build/html/_sources/documentation/Repository Management with GIN Client.md

 ```

 (doc-gin-client-unlock-file)=
-## Unlock a Local File or a Folder for Editing
+## Unlock Local File or Folder for Editing
 If at some point you locked local files or folders to prevent them from being edited, you can unlock them by typing in the terminal
 ```
 gin unlock <filenames>...